learn-co-curriculum/phase-0-html-lists-lab/README.md

 </ol>
 ```

+Add the above to your Listings page, save and check out your live page to see
+the difference.

 ### Add, Commit, Push

 If you're working from your own repository, make sure to add, commit and push